SMUAbdullah/paper-MPL-short-reads/README.md

 > [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (Optioal.
 Only required if running the pipeline via snakemake)
 ### Installation
 - The dependencies can be installed via the provided links.
-- The dependencies (except MATLAB) can be optionally installed via the following commands:
+- The dependencies (except MATLAB) can also be installed via the following commands:
 ```console
 conda create -n mplr python==3.11.5
 conda activate mplr